effectfully/inference-in-agda/UnificationInAgda.lagda.md

   const-zeroᵢ′-elaborated {_} = const-zeroᵢ {_}
 ```

-(due to eager insertion of implicits) and the fact that there's a variable of type `ℕ` bound in the current scope (regardless of whether it's bound explicitly or implicitly) does not have any effect on how implicits get resolved in the body of the definition as metavariable resolution does not come up with instantiations for metavariables at random by looking at the local or global scope, it only determines what instantiations are bound to be by solving unification problems that arise during type checking.
+(due to eager insertion of implicits) and the fact that there's a variable of type `ℕ` bound in the current scope (regardless of whether it's bound explicitly or implicitly) does not have any effect on how implicits get resolved in the body of the definition.
+Metavariable resolution does not come up with instantiations for metavariables at random by looking at the local or global scope, it only determines what instantiations are bound to be by solving unification problems that arise during type checking.

 But note that even though a value of type `{ℕ} -> ℕ` is not very useful on its own, having such a value as an argument like this: